segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 <!-- LR Note: the working copy of the source catalog YML we built on showed this in the `website` source though as of Nov 18 it's labeled cloud-source -->

-Littledata is a smart analytics app that automates ecommerce tracking.
-Littledata's [Shopify-to-Segment connection](https://blog.littledata.io/help/posts/segment-overview/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) automatically tracks key ecommerce events on a Shopify or Shopify Plus store, so you can use Shopify as a source in your Segment workspace.
+Littledata is a smart analytics app that automates e-commerce tracking.
+Littledata's [Shopify-to-Segment connection](https://blog.littledata.io/help/posts/segment-overview/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) automatically tracks key e-commerce events on a Shopify or Shopify Plus store, so you can use Shopify as a source in your Segment workspace.

 Littledata is available as an independent [Shopify App](https://apps.shopify.com/segment-com-by-littledata).
 When you install the Littledata app on your store, Littledata does two things: